Obesity and fertility: Female

-Women with PCOS
+Women with PMOS

-Management for obese women with PCOS follows a relatively step-wise approach, but can be individualized based on the person and their unique needs.
+Management for obese women with PMOS follows a relatively step-wise approach, but can be individualized based on the person and their unique needs.

-Weight loss is normally the first option for overweight women with PCOS.
+Weight loss is normally the first option for overweight women with PMOS.
 Multiple studies have illustrated the marked improvement in endocrine profile, menstrual cycle, rate of ovulation, and likelihood of healthy pregnancy amongst women who have lost weight.
 The amount of weight lost does not need to be drastic in order for women to reap the aforementioned benefits; indeed, with even only a 5% decrease in total body weight can lead to increased insulin-sensitivity and ovulation restoration.
-Thus, for overweight women with anovulation and PCOS, lifestyle modifications are important, and are very often an integral part of the treatment plan to relieve PCOS symptoms.
+Thus, for overweight women with anovulation and PMOS, lifestyle modifications are important, and are very often an integral part of the treatment plan to relieve PMOS symptoms.
 These lifestyle modifications may include increased exercise and a diverse diet composed of fruits, vegetables, low-fat products, and lean meats.

 Following weight loss are insulin-sensitizing drugs.
 This class of drugs is the main therapy for women who experience irregular cycles, and want to improve their fertility.
 One example of an insulin-sensitizing drug is Metformin, which works by inhibiting the liver's production of glucose.
 The decrease in available glucose leads to less insulin secretion, and thereby increases insulin-sensitivity in cells.
-A systematic review of Metformin illustrated that it benefits women with PCOS in a myriad of ways: decreasing body insulin concentrations, lowering androgen levels, aiding in ovulation, and increasing positive reproductive outcomes.
+A systematic review of Metformin illustrated that it benefits women with PMOS in a myriad of ways: decreasing body insulin concentrations, lowering androgen levels, aiding in ovulation, and increasing positive reproductive outcomes.

 Even for women looking to utilize medications, weight loss should be encouraged to increase the likelihood of ovulation and ovarian response.
-In the United Kingdom, weight loss is advised for overweight women with PCOS, preferably to a body mass index of less than 30, before initiating drugs for ovarian stimulation.
-Another study on Metformin is more lenient, and suggests that women with obesity and PCOS should defer treatment with Metformin until achieving a body mass index of 35 or less.
+In the United Kingdom, weight loss is advised for overweight women with PMOS, preferably to a body mass index of less than 30, before initiating drugs for ovarian stimulation.
+Another study on Metformin is more lenient, and suggests that women with obesity and PMOS should defer treatment with Metformin until achieving a body mass index of 35 or less.
 Treatment monitoring is more difficult in obese women because the ovaries become more difficult to see on ultrasound scans, potentially leading to oversight of multiple ovulations and pregnancies.
 Additionally, drugs like Metformin may be less effective in women with anovulation and extreme obesity, although this situation may simply justify a higher dose to be efficacious.

-Bariatric surgery - procedures that target the stomach and intestines for weight loss - is another option for obese women with PCOS.
+Bariatric surgery - procedures that target the stomach and intestines for weight loss - is another option for obese women with PMOS.
 A small study of 17 women with PCOS revealed that a vast majority improved upon undergoing either biliopancreatic diversion or laparoscopic bypass.
 Additionally, other metabolic parameters - including insulin sensitivity and blood pressure - also improved in these women.